shermp/Kobo-UNCaGED/README.md

 2. Launch `Kobo UNCaGED` from the main menu (using NickelMenu).
 3. KU will open the web browser.
 If required, you will be prompted to enable/connect to WiFi.
 You have a minute to connect to Wifi and let the browser open before KU times out and exits.
 4. The browser opens a configuration screen to set options.
 Options are saved if you make any changes.
 Press the `Start` button to connect to Calibre.
+    * The config page allows you to set a host to directly connect to as an alternative of autodiscovery.
+Press the **+** button to add a host, and the **-** button to remove the currently selected host.
 5. If there are multiple Calibre instances on the network, KU will provide a list for you to select one.
 If the Calibre instance is password protected, you will be prompted to enter the password.
 The password will be saved for future connections.
 6. At this point, you can use Calibre to send/receive/update/remove books.
+    * When connected, you can also set what Calibre column (if any) to use to populate the 'subtitle' field.
+    * Kobo UNCaGED can (mostly) parse the display format for a column if it is set in Calibre
 7. When you are finished, **eject** the wireless device from calibre, as you would a USB device.
-Alternatively, you can press the `disconnect` button in KU.
+Alternatively, you can press the `disconnect` button in KU
 8. KU will trigger the content import process, and update metadata if required.
+9. A **Finished** dialog box will show when all content has been imported and metadata updated.
+Press **Continue** to start reading.
+Please don't attempt to interact with your Kobo untill this dialog shows.

 Have Fun!